Appa002/fabricEngine/README.md

 The Lua files contain information about the object.
 Using EXPORT in a game object CPP file one can export a symbol.
 In the Lua files, the values for those symbols are defined.
+Symboles "transform" and "mesh" are predefined and the values get suplied by the engine.